ZackWilde27/VulkanGameEngine/GameDocs.md

 It's far from complete, subject to change, though I think it'll mostly be additions

-I'll quickly go over the 3 functions that the script needs to have, and then get into the API
+I'll quickly go over the functions that the script needs to have, and then get into the API

 <br>

 # GameBegin()

-This function is called when the game first starts up, there's no LevelBegin (yet at least) so here's where you'd put all the LevelBegin stuff
+This function is called when the game first starts up

 The first thing you need to do is create your camera(s) and call ```SetActiveCamera()``` to pick one to render from
 ```lua